RonsumGameDev/Brainfuck-Projects/README.md

 Because I wanted to suffer.
 Because C was too easy.
 Because my neurons needed a workout.
-Because sometimes, you just want to print “Hello World” by incrementing a cell 72 times.
+Because sometimes, you just want to print “Hello World!” by incrementing a cell 72 times.

 🤘 Author
 Saksham "Ronsum" Dwivedi